 Proceed to water the grass daily (or even more frequently depending on the outdoor temperature, soil permeability, grass species, etc.) until the grass has rooted into the soil and established itself on your property.

-Check under areas of sod to make sure your water is getting through to the lower layers beneath the sod.
+Check to make sure your water is soaking 6 inches of soil beneath the sod pieces.